The time has arrived to change the flooring in your home and you have decided on carpet. But now what?!

 The image below is an example of a mixed fibre composition but as a rug.

-Wall to wall carpets are great investment and cosy up the dullest of spaces, If you are embarking on a project and weighing up what carpet to choose, please see my consultation page here.
+Carpet is a good investment and it will cosy up the dullest of spaces, If you are embarking on a project and weighing up what carpet to choose, please see my consultation page here.